mrconter1/The-Long-Multiplication-Benchmark/AnswersGeneration/README.md

    | 6                | 6947.12                   | 1736.78                |
    | 7                | 9316.00                   | 2329.00                |

-2. **`generate_multiplication_steps(a, b)`**
+2. **generate_multiplication_steps**

-   The function `generate_multiplication_steps(a, b)` takes two numbers and breaks down their multiplication into detailed steps, similar to how it's taught in schools.
-It shows the intermediate results and column-by-column additions leading to the final result.
+   `generate_multiplication_steps` is used by `sample_multiplication_steps` and generate a detailed output of all the steps involved in solving a multiplication of two same-sized whole numbers, including all intermediate steps.
+This function breaks down the multiplication into detailed steps, similar to how it's taught in schools, showing intermediate results and column-by-column additions leading to the final result.

    **Example Output for Multiplying 345 and 534:**
    ```